kcd83/Quickstart-Docker-tutorial/README.md

     docker image list

-Run a container instance of nginx and map a local port to port 80 (`--publish`) then open it in your browser: http://localhost:9000
+Run a container instance of nginx and map a local port to port 80 (`-p` is `--publish`) then open it in your browser: http://localhost:9000

     docker container run -p 9000:80 nginx